ValueAct stake in Morgan Stanley shows challenges in big bank activism

 "The regulatory burden is much harder as you go up the size scale," said Jason O'Donnell, chief investment officer at Bluestone Financial Institutions Fund, which builds stakes in small and mid-sized banks.

-Five of the biggest Wall Street banks – JPMorgan Chase & Co (JPM.N), Goldman Sachs Group Inc (GS.N), Citigroup Inc (C.N) or Bank of America Corp (BAC.N) – trade at 0.76 times book value, on average, according to Thomson Reuters data.
+Five of the biggest Wall Street banks - JPMorgan Chase & Co , Goldman Sachs Group Inc, Citigroup Inc or Bank of America Corp - trade at 0.76 times book value, on average, according to Thomson Reuters data.
 ValueAct purchased Morgan Stanley shares at 0.7 times book value, which it described as an "extraordinary discount."

 Activists launched 97 campaigns last year aimed at the U.S. financial sector, about triple the amount in 2009, according to Thomson Reuters data.
 Year-to-date, activists have taken aim at 10 U.S. lenders, usually targeting smaller banks with an eye toward M&A.